VO-2/Spring-Boot-REST-API/README.md

 3. Update the ECS Task Definition with the new database credentials

 4. Deploy a new ECS Service using the revised task definition

+### * Delete the MySQL instance and ECS service afterwards to avoid charges